-For a summary of annual crime statistics compiled by the Paducah Police Department, visit the news releases below:
+For a summary of annual crime statistics compiled by the Paducah Police Department, read the most recent Annual Report.

 |Year||Calls for Service||Number of Adult Arrests|